-Standard Test Method for In Situ Compressive Stress Within Solid Unit Masonry Estimated Using Flatjack Measurements1
+Standard Test Method for In Situ Measurement of Masonry Deformability Properties Using the Flatjack Method

-This standard is issued under the fixed designation C 1196; the number immediately following the designation indicates the year of original adoption or, in the case of revision, the year of last revision.
+This standard is issued under the fixed designation C 1197; the number immediately following the designation indicates the year of original adoption or, in the case of revision, the year of last revision.
 A number in parentheses indicates the year of last reapproval.
-A superscript epsilon (ε) indicates an editorial change since the last revision or reapproval.
+A superscript epsilon ( $\epsilon$ ) indicates an editorial change since the last revision or reapproval.

-1. Scope
+1. Scope\

-- 1.1 This test method covers the determination of the average compressive stress in existing unreinforced solid-unit2 masonry.
-This test method concerns the measurement of in-situ compressive stress in existing masonry by use of thin, bladder-like flatjack devices that are installed in saw cut mortar joints in the masonry wall.
-This test method provides a relatively non-destructive means of determining masonry properties in place. - 1.2 The values stated in inch-pound units are to be regarded as the standard.
-The values given in parentheses are for information only. - 1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+1.1 This test method describes an in situ method for determining the deformation properties of existing unreinforced solid-unit masonry.
+This test method concerns the measurement of in-situ masonry deformability properties in existing masonry by use of thin, bladder-like flatjack devices that are installed in saw cut mortar joints in the masonry wall.
+This test method provides a relatively non-destructive means of determining masonry properties.

+1.2 The values stated in inch-pound units are to be regarded as the standard.
+The values given in parentheses are for information only.

+1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.